 Attention digital marketers in Houston - There is a new, really great group in Houston called SearchHou.
 It was put together by Chris Smith (@chrisfromthelc) and Aaron Eaves (@aaroneaves) with the goal of bringing digital marketers together once a month to discuss tips, tricks, trends, and best practices.
 There are a few other digital groups in Houston, but I’ve found this one to be the most engaging and insightful get together that’s loaded with takeaways.

-I had the privilege of being asked to speak at this month’s event and I gave a rundown on “Re-Engaging with Remarketing” – a quick overview of how to build an effective remarketing campaign using Google Adwords, Analytics, and Tag Manager.
+We had the privilege of being asked to speak at this month’s event and we gave a rundown on "Re-Engaging with Remarketing" – a quick overview of how to build an effective remarketing campaign using Google Adwords, Analytics, and Tag Manager.